thib1984/pypodo/INSTALL.md

 # File sharing [optional]

-You can use the .todo.rc configuration file to change the path of your todofile.
+You can use the configuration file to change the path of your todofile.
 If you used a "cloud folder" as cozy drive, you can share your pypodo app between two or more computeurs!